amahi/docs/NOTES.md

+# Pre-requisites
+ * bundler (to install it in Fedora `yum install rubygem-bundler`)
+ *

 # General rules
- * make changes
+ * make whatever changes you want
+ * run `make` (it should run `jekyll` and generate the site inside `_site/`)
- * make and open _site/index.html to see how the site looks
+ * open `_site/index.html` with a web browser to see how the site looks
- * Commit to master first
+ * Commit to master first, always
- * make publish to push it out to gh-pages after it's committed to master
+ * Once you are happy, push your master branch

+# To Publish to the live site
+Do this with permission only and always after review.
+Needless to say, always do this after it's committed to master.

+To publish to the live docs site, run `make publish` to push it out to gh-pages.
+Within a few seconds it will be in the public site

 # Reference links: